-Documentation is critical for successful reimbursement of funds or to support liability issues.
-All actions taken, especially changes to established procedures, shall be documented.
-This is the responsibility of maintenance lead technicians, maintenance supervisors, and superintendents.
-It is proper in these situations to use all tools that are available in order to provide a clear documentation trail.
+Documentation is critical for reimbursement of funds or to support liability issues.
+WSDOT will document all response actions taken, especially changes to established procedures.
+This responsibility lies with maintenance lead technicians, maintenance supervisors, and superintendents.

 Maintenance office staff are to be provided the documentation and then are tasked with filling out the proper records and forms to be forwarded to the regional maintenance administration.